-Traditionally, for robotic systems, control barrier functions (CBFs) have become a popular tool to encode safety requirements \cite{ames2019control}.
-CBF-based quadratic programs (QPs) have gained popularity for control synthesis as QPs can be solved efficiently for single-agent systems, or small-scale MAS for real-time control synthesis \cite{ames2017control}.
-For MAS, safety is generally formulated pair-wise and a CBF is assigned for each pair-wise safety constraint, and then an approximation method is used to combine multiple constraints \cite{glotfelter2017nonsmooth,jankovic2021collision,cheng2020safe,garg2021robust}. {While hand-crafted CBF-QPs have shown promising results when it comes to the safety of single-agent systems \cite{ames2017control} and \textit{simple} small-scale multi-agent systems \cite{wang2017safety}, it is difficult to find a CBF when it comes to highly complex nonlinear systems and large-scale MAS.
-Another major challenge in such approaches is constructing a CBF in the presence of input constraints, e.g. actuation limits.
-There are some recent developments in this area \cite{agrawal2021safe,chen2021backup,breeden2021high} with extensions to MAS in \cite{chen2020guaranteed}; however, as also noted by the authors in \cite{agrawal2021safe}, finding a function that satisfies these conditions is a complex problem.
+{In the past few years, control barrier functions (CBFs) have become a popular tool to encode safety requirements for robotic systems \cite{ames2019control}.
+For MAS, safety is generally formulated pair-wise.
+Therefore, a CBF is assigned for each pair-wise safety constraint, and approximation methods are used to combine multiple constraints \cite{glotfelter2017nonsmooth,jankovic2021collision,cheng2020safe,garg2021robust}.
+While hand-crafted CBF-based quadratic programs (CBF-QP) have shown promising results for single-agent systems \cite{ames2017control} and \textit{simple} (i.e., linear systems or systems with relative degree one) small-scale multi-agent systems \cite{wang2017safety}, it is difficult to find a CBF when it comes to highly complex nonlinear systems and large-scale MAS.
+Another major challenge with such approaches is constructing a CBF in the presence of input constraints, e.g. actuation limits.
+There are some recent developments on this topic for MAS, see e.g.,\cite{chen2020guaranteed}; however, as noted by the authors in \cite{agrawal2021safe}, finding a barrier function that satisfies safety conditions in the presence of input bounds is a complex problem.}